-You can update your application and send any additional materials that meet the guidelines before the deadline, 11:59pm ET December 31 of the current year.
-After the deadline, no changes or additions can be made and all applicants will receive a notification email.
-If you do not receive a confirmation email, please email email@example.com immediately.
+You can update your application in the grants portal before the deadline as long as it is still in draft mode.
+An application cannot be modified after it has been submitted.
+After the deadline, no changes or additions can be made and all applicants will receive a notification e-mail.
+If you do not receive a confirmation email, please email firstname.lastname@example.org immediately.

 I've just submitted my application, what else am I expected to do?